 A major part of the R.E.M. narrative is them pioneering the so-called “college rock” boom in the 1980s that exploded a few years later into grunge.
 As the standard bearers there, Nirvana were famous for championing their lesser-known heroes from the Vaselines to the Meat Puppets.
 Well, R.E.M. pioneered that too, slipping a Wire cover onto their 1987 classic album Document.

-5. Terence Trent d’Arby – What a Wonderful World (Louis Armstrong cover)
+5. Terence Trent d’Arby – What a Wonderful World (Sam Cooke cover)

 The formerly massive star Terence Trent D’Arby is one for the where-are-they-now files, except Wikipedia tells me he hasn’t gone anywhere except under the radar.
 Since changing his name to Sananda Maitreya in 2001, he’s released a huge volume of music, including the triple album Prometheus & Pandora earlier this month, which The Guardian – one of the few places to note the album’s existence – calls “a matrix of conspiracy theory and quasi-mythology.”
 Huh.
 Let’s remember a simpler time with this b-side to his five-times-platinum debut Introducing the Hardline According to Terence Trent D’Arby.